Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Fever is one of the ways your body fights infection.

-Infections are by far the most common cause of fever in children.
-Most of these are caused by viruses, which are responsible for:
+Infections with a virus are by far the most common cause of fever in children.
+Infections can also be caused by bacteria.

 - urinary tract infections